 - All international students or Health Science Campus students.

-Note: All Ph.D. candidates and students taking less units, may use services by paying the health fee.
+Note: All online students and Ph.D. candidates and students taking less than 6 units, may use services by paying the health fee.

-Students who are not registered for summer courses, may continue to use the health center by paying the summer health center fee.
-This will allow continued access through Friday, August 14, 2016.
+Students who are not registered for summer courses, may continue to use the health center by paying the summer health fee.
 Simply come to the student health center and state you are a current student and would like to continue access.
 You will be directed to our cashier to pay this fee and will be asked to provide evidence of current health insurance coverage, as we are unable to see patients who do not have health insurance.

-- Center for Women and Men services: sexual assault, gender based harm.
+- Relationship and Sexual Violence Prevention and Services (RSVP) services: sexual violence, gender based harm.

 - X-rays (digital radiography) performed at our facility.